juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - code coverage alone is dangerous!
 - test execution and time matters! (time budget etc)
 - some tests can be shared in unit and integation tests (spock traits)
+- components should be responsible for logic (verbs) not for things (nouns)
+- observability is important
+- testing on production is also worth considering
 - ...

 ## [TL-TR] Final Thoughts and Future Directions